MilicaCulibrk/PSW_ISA_ClinicalSystem/README.md

 Pokretanje projekta
-- Prvo je potrebno napraviti kopiju ovog repozitorijuma sa git clone
-- Pre pokretanja projekta potrebno je imati instaliranu PostgreSQL bazu verzije 11
+- clone this repository (git clone)
-- Importovati projekat kao Maven project
+- import each service as a Maven project
-- Potrebno je podesiti build path kako bi se projekat mogao pokrenuti.
-U odeljku Source sve obrisati, i dodati sledece Source foldere: server/src/main/java; server/src/main/resources; server/src/test/java (Output folder: target/test-classes; Contains test sources: yes)
-- Ukoliko je potrebno dodati Unit4, dodati kao jar biblioteku
+- add Unit4 as jar library if necessary
-- Instalirati Lombok sa sledeceg linka https://www.baeldung.com/lombok-ide i dodati kao external jar file unutar libraries
+- install Lombok from https://www.baeldung.com/lombok-ide and add it as external jar file inside libraries
-- Desni klik na klasu ClinicalSystemApplication.java -> run
+- right click on ClinicalSystemApplication.java -> run
-- U konzoli se pozicionirati u folder projekta/client
-- Pokrenuti npm run dev
+- To run the frontend app, in the console from client directory run npm run dev